jmichault/flash_cc2531-dok/en/index.md

-7. Check your power supply (° 1 ° 1
+7. Check your nutrition block (° 1 ° 1

    ```bash
    grep Under /var/log/kern.log
    ```
-If you get a lot of lines then you have to change power.
+If you get a lot of lines then you have to change nutrition block.

 ## I want to connect more than 15 periphery
-We read about different locations that the key _CC2531_ can only handle 15 maximum appliances.
+We read in various places that the key _CC2531_ can only handle 15 maximum devices.
+In fact, the limit for _CC2531_ is much higher.
+Also note that the protocol _zigbee_ limits the number of direct links to 32th.

-## My key has its red guide that illuminates.
+## My key has its red LED that illuminates.
-It happens that the key depleting, either due to the environment loaded by parasites or due to a bad diet.
+It happens that the key deprograms, either due to the environment loaded by parasites or due to poor nutrition.

-1. Check your power supply (° 1 ° 1
+1. Check your nutrition block (° 1 ° 1

    ```bash
    grep Under /var/log/kern.log
    ```
-If you get a lot of lines then you have to change power.
+If you get a lot of lines then you have to change nutrition block.

-2. Get off the key for disturbing materials: speakers, Wi-Fi routers, ... (° 1 ° 1
+2. Get off the key to disturbing materials: speakers, Wi-Fi router, ... (° 1 ° 1